n-kall/priorsense/README.md

 ## Usage

-priorsense currently works with models created with rstan, cmdstanr or brms.
-However, moment matching currently does not work with cmdstan models.
+priorsense works with models created with rstan, cmdstanr or brms, or with draws objects from the posterior package.

 ### Example